meta-x/meta-xample/README.md

 ## What exactly is this example?

-TODO: describe this example
-note taking application
-users sign up/in/out
-users can create/retrieve/update/delete their own notes and view public notes from other users
+This example is a basic CRUD app that allows users to write down notes.
+These notes are by default private, but they can be set to public so others can view them (when given a direct link).

+The app allows anyone to create an account.
+Once that is done, notes can be created, viewed or deleted.
+The visibility of the note can also be changed.

+### Live Demo

+http://clj-notes.herokuapp.com

-## Status
+### Status

 Functional, but frontend is not complete - does not have a perfect UI/UX (e.g. placeholder for error messages) and lacks styling.

-## Live Demo

-http://clj-notes.herokuapp.com
+Some more features could be added.
+Check the GitHub issues list if you wish to implement something.